tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 If you haven't used plumber but still managed to reach this point of the blog post I think it is fair to assume that you are quite interested in creating web servers.
 Welcome! plumber2 will hopefully be a joyful experience for you but we can't wait to learn where it could be even easier to use for a newcomer.

 If you do maintain packages that build on top of plumber, I hope you'll consider augmenting those to also work with plumber2. plumber2 has been build with extensibility in mind so hopefully you'll feel empowered to make your tools even more amazing.
-If you do come across things that are hard to, or impossible to extend, let us know so we may look into it.
+If you do come across things that are hard, or impossible, to extend, let us know so we may look into it.

 Happy plumbing!